dotintent/react-native-ble-plx/README.md

 ## Recent Changes

-**0.6.2**
+**0.6.3**
-- Updated RxBluetoothKit library to version 3.0.14 to allow building library on XCode 9.
+- Updated RxBluetoothKit library to version 3.1.1
-- Added new `localName` property to `Device` object, which is set when localName is available in device's advertisement data.
-- Fixed build process on Windows.
-- Fixed compatibility with RN 0.47
-- Fixed bug when `onDeviceDisconnected` callback was not called on iOS when Bluetooth was turned off on device.
-- Updated library setup instructions.
+- Updated RxAndroidBle library to version 1.4.1
-- Added option to cache native libraries built by Carthage.
+- Fixed NullPointerException when calling BLE operations without previous discovery.
+- iOS emits values in `monitorCharacteristicForDevice` only when no reads are pending for specific characteristic.
+  Previously when characteristic was notified and read operation was completed, characteristic value was received both in `readCharacteristicForDevice` and `monitorCharacteristicForDevice`.
+Now it will only be received in `readCharacteristicForDevice` promise.

 [All previous changes](CHANGELOG.md)

 ## Documentation